Do Go On - 345 - Dame Julie Andrews

 They're running out of dot coms, aren't they?

-Is Newsner taken?
+Is Newzna taken?

 It's crazy.

-you can't give any expression.
+You're like, they can't give any expression.

 So you've been training for that for years.

-Newsner at six.
+Newsnia at six.

-So from newsner.com, it says,
+So from Newsner.com says,

-by the time Andrews became a teenager, she was already gaining fame
+by the time Andrews became a teenager,

-and she revealed in her memoirs that at age 14,
+And she revealed in her memoirs that at age 14,

-her mother asked her to perform at a family friend's residence.
+her mother asked her to perform at a family friends residence.

-That's when you name made it.
+That's when you know, mate.

 Getting your family friends.